 Riverfest is a fun free community event which takes place every May in the heart of the Isle of Wight, Newport, the Island’s capital.
 The event has all the feel of a traditional village fete, with many free activities for children.
 Local charities attend promoting the work they do in the community, helping people and the local environment.
 You can find out about the Island’s unique ecology and discover what lurks in the mud in the Medina river, thanks to the crew from the Medina Valley Centre!

-You might also wish to have a paddle in a canoe, but look out for the vicious Wolfguard Vikings!
+You might also wish to have a paddle in a canoe, in 2019 you had to look out for the vicious Wolfguard Vikings!

-This year we are eagerly anticipating the excitement generated by the thrilling Gothic Circus!
+This year we are enjoyed the excitement generated by the thrilling Gothic Circus!

 There is no entrance fee as the Quay is owned by the IW Council, who support this event by not charging for its use.
 Riverfest is organised by ourselves, The Footprint Trust, a local charity, who promote sustainable living.

 Huge thanks go to those organisations who give financial and other support including Newport and Carisbrooke Parish Council, Isle of Wight Council, Southern Water, Co-op, Natural Enterprise , Community Action IW with the brilliant Riverside plus local businesses, such as the Odessa Boatyard and The Bargemans.

 Young people are at the centre of this event and perform at it and take an active role in many of the organisations taking place.
 We look forward to welcoming Salsa Touch, The Vectis Corp of Drums, The Enchanted Isle Princess, Short n Sweet and PJ’s Theatre School!